jesuscuevas/csus_website/_posts/2020-07-06-my-education-path.md

 You have 36 months of GI Bill benefits.
 Do you want to use them on community college that's practically free, or on graduate school that costs an arm and a leg?

+Most veterans experience some bumps as they adjust to student life, or any normal civilian life after military service, particularly after a combat deployment.
+I was no exception.
+I went through a period when I didn't want to acknowledge the influence of the military experience in my life at all.
+Eventually I accepted it and realized that my experiences were rare compared to many of my student peers, and that I could leverage them in many useful ways.
+For example, I used my experience to land the job at Outward Bound, and mentioned them in college application essays as positive learning and growing experiences.

+I started out studying engineering, but then switched to math because I appreciated the beauty and generality.
 After taking all the math classes at my community college, I transferred to UC Berkeley as a math major, where I struggled.
 The upper division classes were so difficult!
 I wanted to quit math and choose an easier major, but I couldn't because I had too many units.